How many students get a job in tech

 Study groups with an employment period that ended in 2023:

-47% of students work in IT
+47% of students work in tech

 of all enrolled students